Frequently Asked Questions (FAQs) about the Lutheran Family Services transistion

 Why was Lutheran Family Services (LFS) chosen to be the new provider of core services?

 Lutheran Family Services was selected by Region V Systems to be the new provider of core services after an extensive, competitive process was completed.
-Lutheran Family Services has been providing adult mental health and substance abuse treatment since 1974.
+Lutheran Family Services has been providing adult mental health and substance use treatment since 1974.
 This includes our existing Lincoln office location in the AAA building located at 2900 "O" Street, Suite 200.
 LFS serves thousands of people across the state every year.
-We have over 40 years of experience in the delivery of quality mental health and substance abuse services in Nebraska, and we are firmly committed to helping more consumers in Lancaster County.
+We have over 40 years of experience in the delivery of quality mental health and substance use services in Nebraska, and we are firmly committed to helping more consumers in Lancaster County.

 Will I get to keep my case manager/therapist?
 He/she is important to me.